 - Office of Campus Sustainability $500 Work Green Mini-Grant recipients

 - Re-certified with the National Institute for Automotive Service Excellence (ASE) “Blue Seal Certification”

 - John and Joyce Caddell Building recognized with a merit by AIA Georgia Design and Honor Awards for excellence in architectural design

-- Facilities Management received a $500,000 rebate check for the installation of high efficiency equipment in both district energy plants
+- Infrastructure and Sustainability received a $500,000 rebate check for the installation of high efficiency equipment in both district energy plants

 - Associate Director of Landscape Services & Fleet Services, Hyacinth Ide, received the University System of Georgia Board of Regents Distinguished Service Award